truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 {{< /expand >}}

-* Expand the VM by clicking on the down pointing arrow to the right of the new VM.
+* Once the VM has been created, expand the VM by clicking on the down pointing arrow to the right of the new VM.
 Click the Start button.

 * Click the Display button to step through the Debian installation.